-If the deceased owners the property with one or more people, whether a Grant is required is dependant on how they jointly own the property – joint tenants or tenants in common.
+If the deceased owners the property with one or more people, whether a Grant is required is dependent on how they jointly own the property – joint tenants or tenants in common.

 If the property is held as joint tenants, the deceased’s share automatically passes to the surviving owners outside of the Will and therefore a Grant is not required.

 If the property is held as tenants in common, the deceased owns a share of the property and that share passes in accordance with their Will, or the Intestacy Rules if there is no Will.
 A Grant of Probate may be required and our Probate team or Residential Property team will look at the circumstances and confirm either way.

 How long does it take to obtain a Grant of Probate?

 Whilst there is nothing preventing the property being marketed for sale immediately, contracts cannot be exchanged until the Grant is obtained.

 When a Grant can be applied for depends upon the complexity of the estate and how long it therefore takes to get together all the information to make the application.
 We will advise you of the estimated timescales once we have reviewed all the paperwork relating to the assets.

 Presently, once the application is submitted Grants are taking around 8 weeks to be issued.
 Potentially buyers must be made aware that there may be a delay in exchanging contracts.

 Before being able to apply for a Grant of Probate, Executors need to complete either a return of estate information form or an IHT account (which document will depend upon the value and nature of the estate).
 The documents detail all the assets and liabilities of the estate at the date of death.
 Executors are advised to obtain three probate valuations of the property and use the average on the return.
 Estate agents may charge for probate valuations.